-250 4.1 Performance on training data
+4.1 Performance on training data

 This section displays the performance of the Data-driven wAke steeRing surrogaTe model (DART) and the benchmark models when using all 120 simulations for training or tuning.
 In Sect.
-4.2 and 4.3 a validation of the model with testing data will be shown.
+4.2 and 4.3 a validation of the model with testing data is shown.

 Following the feature selection procedure as described in Sect.
-3.5, the optimal combinations of input parameters of DART-8 was found to be the set { φ , $\delta \alpha$, α^{-1} , $\ln(z L^{-1})$, TI^{-1} , C_T^{-1} , $\sqrt{C_Q}$, TSR^{-1} }, and for DART-3 { φ , $\delta \alpha^{-1}$, $\ln(C_T)$ }.
+3.5, the optimal combination of input parameters of DART-8 was found to be the set $(\phi, \delta\alpha, \alpha^{-1}, \ln(zL^{-1}), TI^{-1}, C_T^{-1}, \sqrt{C_Q}, TSR^{-1})$ and for DART-3 $(\phi, \delta\alpha^{-1}, \ln(C_T))$.
 Figure 7 compares the performance of these versions to that of the benchmark models as a function of downstream distance.
-The shaded areas indicate a significant improvement (green), insignificant difference (yellow) or significant decline (red) of the DART accuracy compared to the best performing benchmark model.
-Statistical significance is determined using an independent Welch's t-test on the absolute percentage error with a p-value < 0.05.
-This test assumes a normal distribution, but can deal with
+The shaded areas indicate a significant improvement (green), insignificant difference (yellow) or significant decline (red) in the DART accuracy compared to the best-performing benchmark model.
+Statistical significance is determined using an independent Welch t test on the absolute percentage error with a probability value < 0.05.
+This test assumes a normal distribution but can deal with unequal variances between data sets.
+From Fig. 7 it is clear that both DART-8 and DART-3 consistently provide significantly more accurate results than GAUS and GCH.
+Most striking is the variability in the benchmark models that is an order of magnitude larger than that of DART.
+The reason for this is systematically evaluated in Sect.
+4.2 and 4.3.
+The systematic error, indicated by the median, is however very similar for all models.
+Comparing the two benchmark models, it is clear that GCH consistently estimates a higher power than GAUS due to the added wake recovery term.
+The accuracy of DART-8 is higher than that of DART-3, especially closer to the turbine.
+This is attributed to the stronger wake deficit closer to the turbine as the wake center deficit A_z exhibits a larger range of possible values closer to the turbine.
+For instance in the training data at x = 4 D, the range is $-0.6 \le A_z \le -0.21$, whereas at x = 10 D the range is $-0.27 \le A_z \le -0.09$.
+Estimations with the same relative error therefore bear a larger absolute error closer to the turbine.
+Having access to more information, DART-8 consistently has a smaller relative error when estimating A_z than DART-3, which has a larger effect on the available power estimates closer to the turbine.